Lock-up Shares Worth About 17 Bln Yuan To Become Tradable - UrduPoint

 Lock-up Shares Worth About 17 Bln Yuan To Become Tradable

-BEIJING, Apr 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :Lock-up shares worth around 17.4 billion Yuan (about 2.5 billion U.S. Dollars) will become eligible for trade on China's bourses next week.
+BEIJING ,April 4 (UrduPoint / Pakistan Point News - 3rd Apr, 2023 ) :Lock-up shares worth around 17.4 billion Yuan (about 2.5 billion U.S. Dollars) will become eligible for trade on China's bourses next week.

 During this period, nearly 467 million shares will become tradable on the Shanghai and Shenzhen bourses, according to data from financial information provider Wind.